kojilim/jwt-auth/README.md

 # WeRoster JWT Authenticator (Next.js + Drizzle + MySQL + JWT)

 This project is an authentication protocol intended for proposed use for WeRoster's applications using Next.js 15, Drizzle ORM, MySQL, bcrypt, and JWT (via [jose](https://github.com/panva/jose)).
-It demonstrates secure login/logout with protected dashboard routes.
+It aims to ensure secure login/logout with protected dashboard routes.

 ---